 [Also Read: 8 Months Old Baby Food]

-34-week old baby sleep patterns usually manifest as disturbances since he will be learning how to crawl at this age and also near his teething stages.
+A 34-week-old baby’s sleep patterns usually manifest as disturbances since he will be learning how to crawl at this age and also nears his teething stages.
 Besides sleeping for shorter periods, they will be awake longer.
 If you’re wondering when they will go back to their old sleeping patterns, you’ll be surprised to know that it will take them up to three months from the time they master crawling.
 We recommend that you don’t stick to the clock and watch out for sleeping cues.
 Adjust your work and lifestyle schedules to the rhythms of your baby’s sleep patterns since it will be in a transitory phase.

 [Also Read: 8 Months Old Baby Sleep]

 Some babies develop a little slow while others go extremely fast.
-We’ve got averages too, but the key thing to consider is to keep certain checks and measures in mind for those unexpected times and spurts of development.
-The following are 34-week old baby care tips for parents-
+Some may develop at an average rate.
+The important thing to consider is to keep certain checks and measures in mind for those unexpected times and spurts of development.
+The following are 34-week-old baby care tips for parents-

 - Babyproof Medicine Cabinets– Since your baby will master crawling, he may try to make attempts reaching out for things at elevated levels.
 Even if you keep your medicines in lower cupboards out of their reach, you must label them if they’re hazardous and lock the cabinets.
 Don’t keep them in open areas as they will be naturally curious the more you try to keep them away from those.

-- Be Chatty – Use your singing-voice to express rhymes and tones to teach your baby new words and get him used to communicate non-verbally too.
+- Be Chatty – Modulate your voice and sing rhymes to teach your baby new words and get him used to communicate non-verbally too.
 If you’re feeling creative, you could bring some toys and point at them, labelling them verbally aloud.
 Maybe even ask your little one to grab that toy truck for you.

 - Babyproof Your Home – Keep choking hazards away, install washable mats (for spills) and keep wipes and food pouches at home for times when he’s hungry or in the mood for spilling.
 Remove sharp objects and maintain proper hygiene so that he doesn’t ingest harmful particles from the floor.
 A little dirt and dust ain’t bad when he’s crawling around but make sure it’s nothing too serious.

-- Buy Toys– Your baby will be using his hand’s transfer, exchange and throw objects here and there.
-It’s a good idea to buy some new toys for those reasons and let them go wild.
+- Buy Toys– Your baby will be using his hands to grasp, transfer, exchange, and throw objects here and there.
+It’s a good idea to buy some new toys for those reasons and let them explore.
 It will aid in their physical and gross motor development which is actually something you definitely want as a parent.